-In this section we have identified the main elderly illnesses and ailments affecting people.
-We have signposted onwards to the best websites for information and help, as well as suggesting products or services that might help.
+In this section we have identified the main elderly illnesses and ailments affecting people, including Alzheimer’s and Dementia, Arthritis and UTI’s.
+We have signposted onward to the best websites for information and help, as well as suggesting products or services that might be useful.

 Please join the forum and share your experience or thoughts on elderly illnesses and ailments.

 Diabetes is a lifelong condition that causes a person’s blood sugar level to become too high.
 There are two main types of diabetes – type 1 and type 2.

 Pneumonia is swelling (inflammation) of the tissue in one or both lungs.
 It’s usually caused by an infection, and can really serious consequences for an elderly person if not treated quickly.

 UTIs can cause serious health problems.
 A urinary tract infection happens when bacteria in the bladder or kidney multiplies in the urine.
 Left untreated it can become something more serious than merely a set of uncomfortable symptoms.

 A stroke is a brain attack.
 There are different types, but we all need to know the FAST test, and if you suspect someone is having a stroke you need to dial 999.

 Coronary heart disease is the biggest cause of death in the UK, with the main symptoms being chest pain, heart attack and heart failure, yet not everyone has the same symptoms and some people may not have any before CHD is diagnosed.

 Because our eyesight changes as we get older, almost all of us will need to wear glasses or contact lenses by the time we’re 65.
 Here are some great tips from the NHS on how we can help our parents look after their eyesight.

 71% of over 70 year-olds and 42% of over 50 year-olds have some form of hearing loss.
 It is an incredibly debilitating and isolating condition, and yet it often goes undiagnosed for years.